aaliahammedpriom/aaliahammedpriom/README.md

 <h2 align="left">About Me</h2>

 <p align="left">
 As a junior (MERN) developer, I am continuously pushing boundaries, embracing challenges, and growing stronger with every line of code.
-I’m dedicated to learning new skills, solving problems, and delivering creative solutions in the world of web development.
+I’m dedicated to learning new skills, solving problems, and delivering creative solutions in the world of web development.Currently I am pursuing a Bachelor of Science (BSc) degree with a major in Cybersecurity.
+My academic focus complements my passion for creating secure and scalable web applications, as I aim to contribute to a safer cyberspace.
 This is my path, my passion—my way!
 </p>

 - 🔎 Exploring **Next.js** and building scalable applications.
-- 🎨 Currently designing a **Tourism Website**.
+- 🎨 Currently designing a **Resturant Management Website**.
-- 🔧 Working on improving **data security** in web apps.
+- 🔧 Working on improving ** security** in web apps.
-- 🚀 Learning **Blockchain development** for decentralized apps.
+- 🚀 Learning **Blockchain development, System Security**

 ---